MillerCoors Q4 up on price rises and savings

 LONDON MillerCoors, the second-largest brewer in the United States, posted a 32.5 percent jump in fourth-quarter net income as price rises and cost savings offset soft industry beer volumes.

-The combined U.S. operations of SABMiller Plc SAB.L and Molson Coors Brewing Co (TAP.N), with brands such as Miller Lite and Coors Light, said on Thursday underlying net income in the October-December quarter was $194 million (123.8 million pounds), with net sales up 2 percent at $1.75 billion.
+The combined U.S. operations of SABMiller Plc SAB.L and Molson Coors Brewing Co (TAP.N), with brands such as Miller Lite and Coors Light, said on Thursday underlying net income in the October-December quarter was $194 million, with net sales up 2 percent at $1.75 billion.

 "By raising the bar on execution, increasing net revenue per barrel and over-delivering on our synergy and cost savings goal, we grew underlying profit in a tough year," said MillerCoors Chief Executive Tom Long in a results statement.